Where will this take me?

 After completing the Human Nutrition major, you’ll be well placed to move into the workforce, further study, or graduate research.

 When you take this major together with a track of subjects in a related area, you’ll be eligible for registration as a Nutritionist with the Nutrition Society of Australia.

 Follow this major with a Master of Dietetics degree for professional accreditation as a dietitian.

 Note that different Master of Dietetics degrees have different prerequisites, some of which will be additional to the subjects in this major.
 If your goal is to move onto one of these courses, be sure to do your research and plan your undergraduate course accordingly.

-You can complete an honours year as part of your Bachelor of Science or Bachelor of Biomedicine, or you can immediately move into graduate studies.
+You can complete an honours year as part of your bachelors degree, or you can immediately move into graduate studies.

 If you wish to continue your studies at graduate level, this major is a great lead-in to many specialist science and health degrees.
 Graduate degrees you could consider include:

 - Doctor of Medicine

 - Master of Public Health